 a.
 The Import XML Screen shall have the following characteristics:

-1. The Screen shall be provided by the Operating System (Windows 7).
+1. The Screen shall be provided by the Operating System.

 2. The Screen shall only allow browsing of directory folders and the selection of .zip files.

 3. The Screen shall remember the file path of the parent directory of the last opened .zip file for the current program session.